 After 12 months of passively investing with Camelot Ventures, Katzman resigned from The Home Depot on April 1, 2000, to pursue venture investing and advising full time.
 As former President of The Home Depot S.O.C., a division of Home Depot USA, which specializes in the processing of special orders for The Home Depot stores nationwide, his responsibilities included developing The Home Depot’s call center strategy for North America, process flow for handling special orders from initial customer contact to vendor payment, and full systems integration between the call centers, the internet, the vendors and the stores.
 While President of the division, The Home Depot’s overall store sales in North America grew from $20 billion to $40 billion.

-David Katzman currently sits on the boards of directors for Sharper Image and Smile Direct Club.
+David Katzman currently sits on the boards of directors for Sharper Image, licensee for Camelot SI LLC, and Smile Direct Club.
 He previously served on the board of 1-800-Contacts (NASDAQ – CTAC), the largest direct-to-consumer contact lens company in the world, RealAge.com, a medical advocate and permission marketing site with more than 1.5 million registered and active users, and was the Vice Chairman for Quicken Loans and the Cleveland Cavaliers.

 David Katzman earned a B.A. in accounting/finance at Michigan State University and attended Detroit College of Law for his graduate work.

 David is involved in a number of community organizations including as past Chairperson of HAVEN (Help Eliminate Violent Encounters Now), a non-profit that supports domestic-abuse cases; Honorary Host of ORT, an educational non-profit; and, JARC, a non-profit that serves the developmentally disabled.
 He also is an active fund raiser for several other non-profit organizations.